danielkim339/covid-project/README.md

 Fang, Y. Nie, Y., Penny, M., 2020.
 Transmission dynamics of the COVID-19 outbreak and effectiveness of government interventions: A data-driven analysis.
 Journal of Medical Virology, 25 February 2020, DOI: 10.1002/jmv.25750

+## **Suplemental Figures**

+**Ground Data from Michigan, California, and Illinois**: Used Michigan data to fit data and project the outcome if quarentine was not implemented since it had the most complete data set, especially when looking at recovered numbers.
+"Michigan Cumulative data" was converted to "Michigan SIR data" for curve fitting.

+**Phase Portrait of Optimized SIR**: Shows the progression of the pandemic through state space.
+If β>γ, dynamics are representative of a stable attractor with the entire population evenually becoming infected and recovered.
+If latency, seasonality, and data collection time-delay were taken into account (as suggested in *Future Directions*), the dynamics would be vastly different, where periodicity and non-linear behavior would lead to oscillations and chaotic behavior.